petenorth/react-express-postgres/README.md

 The reverse proxy of nginx now resolves http://to-do-api:8080 since to-do-api is known by the DNS server of the cluster (this might need to be explicitely enabled see https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/#dns ) as pointing to the clusterIP address of the to-do-api service which load balances traffic to any of the pods associated with the service (in our case the deployment resource definitions specify only one replica).

+Note that the deployment resources in `kubernetes/resources.yml` include liveness and readiness checks so that the pods are killed and restarted if the configured GET requests fail.
+For the web-app nginx container it relies on a status page configured via `client/nginx/status.conf` .
+For the Spring Boot to-do-api container it relies on the Spring Boot health endpoint made availble via the Spring Boot Actuator dependency in the pom.xml file.
+Both the nginx and Spring Boot endpoints have been configured to be served via a a private 8081 port which is not exposed as a kubernetes service or ingress.